 - 1. What are pre-file investigations in Nevada?

-- 2. How do I know if I am a suspect?
+- 2. How do I find out if I am under investigation?

 - 3. How long are pre-file investigations?